Plumbing Website Templates: How to Build an Awesome Site on a Modest Budget

 Probably the most critical page on your whole site is the booking and contact page.
 This is where the wrench meets the pipe, so to speak.

-The goal of your website should be to get as many people as possible to contact you.
+The goal of your website should be to get as many leads as possible to contact you.
 That means your contact or booking page should be front and center in your web design (make sure there’s a prominent link to it from every other page) and it should be as easy to use as possible.

 Of course, list your name, phone number, address and email.